Sondosissa18/social-media-queries/README.md

 ## Submission
 You __do not__ have to submit a deployed application.
-Simply submit a link to your github repository with the above steps (part 1 & 2) completed.
+Simply submit a link to your gitlab repository with the above steps (part 1 & 2) completed.